StollerSystem/C_Salon/README.md

 This app will allow you to add Stylists which will be saved to a database.
 Then you can add Clients which will also be saved and  linked to one Stylist.
 You can navigate to different pages to list stylists/clients, add them, edit and delete them.
 Each page that lists out stylists/clients also has a filter function to search for specific names.

+Stretch Goals:

+Added option to add appointments.
+They have the same functionality to create, view details, edit and delete.
+At this time the appointments will also show up on the stylists details page.
+Added functionality to search on the main index pages of appointments.

 ## Setup/Installation Requirements

 ## MySQL Workbench Schema Setup: